Minimum Credit Score Requirements for Small Business Loans: The Essential Guide

 Don’t Close Older Accounts: Even if you aren’t using a credit card, don’t close out any older or more established accounts, as this can shorten the average length of credit history.

-Avoid Applying for New Credit: Don’t apply for a new credit card or loan unless necessary, or it will help you consolidate debt or lower credit utilization.
+Avoid Applying for New Credit: Apply for a new credit card or loan only if necessary, to consolidate debt or lower credit utilization.

 Consider Credit Building or Repair Products: A debt consolidation loan can reduce credit utilization and organize your debt into one convenient monthly payment.
 You might also consider a balance transfer card, especially with a low or 0% intro APR.
 Secured credit cards and credit-builder loans can also help repair or build credit history.